Fukuisaurus (Greek for "Fukui lizard"); pronounced FOO-kwee-SORE-us

 Long, thick body; narrow head

-Not to be confused with Fukuiraptor--a moderately sized theropod discovered in the same region in Japan--Fukuisaurus was a moderately sized ornithopod that probably resembled (and was closely related to) the much better-known Iguanodon.
-Since they lived at roughly the same time, the early to middle Cretaceous period, it's possible that Fukuisaurus figured on Fukuiraptor's lunch menu, but there's no direct evidence for this.
+Not to be confused with Fukuiraptor--a moderately sized theropod discovered in the same region of Japan--Fukuisaurus was a moderately sized ornithopod that probably resembled (and was closely related to) the much better-known Iguanodon from Eurasia and North America.
+Since they lived at roughly the same time, the early to middle Cretaceous period, it's possible that Fukuisaurus figured on Fukuiraptor's lunch menu, but as yet there's no direct evidence for this.